 What steps might a church take to financially support its growing ministries?
 First, the pastor could preach about the responsibility of church members to tithe and support the work of the church.
 Next, teachers could teach about it in Sunday school classes and recommend books in the church bookstore; leaders could give all the small-group leaders announcements to read with some Scripture references here and there, even have a financial planning seminar for the church.
 But if you are preaching, teaching, reading, and announcing just to get the people attending the church to give money, you have a performance orientation.

 What’s missing here is discipleship.
 You’re not creating stewards; you’re creating donors.
 So what does it mean to disciple men to be good stewards?

-Well, first we would preach, teach, and so forth not to guilt or obligate men to give so that we can meet the budget.
+Well, first we would preach, teach, and so forth not to guilt or obligate men to give just so we can meet the budget.
 In Mark 12:30-31, Jesus answers the question, “What is the most important commandment?” by saying, “‘Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘Love your neighbor as yourself.’
 There is no commandment greater than these.”

 Beneath everything, though, is the need for a discipleship reformation of the Christian church.
-What single activity would have the greatest impact on all of these problems on our world twenty years from now?
+What single activity would have the greatest impact on all of these problems 20 years from now?
 Discipling men today.